 The resort’s Business Improvement District, or Blackpool BID, is just that – a partnership between more than 400 of Blackpool’s Town Centre businesses and organisations working together.

 The aim of the BID is to create a cleaner, safer and inviting town centre with something for everyone.
 Shopping and markets, entertainment, food and drink.

-The BID covers the town centre area, from the promenade between Central and North Piers to Sainsbury’s and the railway station going inland.
-Businesses pay a levy amounting to 1% of their rateable value to pay for BID activities.
-This include events, warden services and security.
+Qualifying businesses pay a levy amounting to 1% of their rateable value to pay for BID activities.
+This include warden services and security.

 If you have something you want to say, or want to find out more, please get in touch on 01253 476 204 or visit the BID website.